Nuclear power: Advanced fission reactor designs

 Current fission reactors in operation around the world are second or third generation systems, with most of the first-generation systems having been already retired.

-Research into advanced generation IV reactor types was officially started by the Generation IV International Forum (GIF) based on eight technology goals, including to improve economics, safety, proliferation resistance, natural resource utilization and the ability to consume existing nuclear waste in the production of electricity.
+Research into advanced generation IV reactor types was officially started by the Generation IV International Forum (GIF) based on eight technology goals, including to improve economics, safety, proliferation resistance, natural resource use and the ability to consume existing nuclear waste in the production of electricity.
 Most of these reactors differ significantly from current operating light water reactors, and are expected to be available for commercial construction after 2030.

 Hybrid fusion-fission

 Hybrid nuclear power is a proposed means of generating power by the use of a combination of nuclear fusion and fission processes.
 The concept dates to the 1950s and was briefly advocated by Hans Bethe during the 1970s, but largely remained unexplored until a revival of interest in 2009, due to delays in the realization of pure fusion.
 When a sustained nuclear fusion power plant is built, it has the potential to be capable of extracting all the fission energy that remains in spent fission fuel, reducing the volume of nuclear waste by orders of magnitude, and more importantly, eliminating all actinides present in the spent fuel, substances which cause security concerns.